Assessment Data and Reporting (September 2021)

 How are GCSE Target Step and End of Year Target Step calculated?

-When your child joins Charlton School, we use their Key Stage 2 SATs results to generate a flight path to provide guidance on their minimum expected progress from the beginning of year 7 to the end of year 11.
+When your child joins Charlton School, we use their Key Stage 2 data to generate a flight path to provide guidance on their minimum expected progress from the beginning of year 7 to the end of year 11.
 A graph similar to the one shown below shows what the expected progress could look like.
-The progress tracking sheet shows this progress against their personal flight path by the colour coding blue, green, amber and red, representing working above, at, slightly below and well below.

 It should be noted that a child arriving at Age Related Expectation from primary school would be arriving at step 1+, therefore the end point would be set to a minimum GCSE target of Step 5-.
 This is shown in the table below :